Skip to content

 docker rm -f CONTAINER # Force remove (stop + rm)

-Debugging mindset: When a container isn’t behaving right, these three commands are your debugging toolkit — in this order: docker logs (what happened?), docker exec -it ... bash (let me look inside), docker inspect (show me the full configuration).
-This same pattern applies in Kubernetes later: kubectl logs, kubectl exec, kubectl describe.
+Stop and think: When a container is not behaving right, these three commands are your debugging toolkit in this order: docker logs asks what happened, docker exec -it ... bash lets you look inside, and docker inspect shows the full configuration.
+This same pattern applies in Kubernetes later: kubectl logs, kubectl exec, and kubectl describe give you the equivalent layers of evidence.

 Terminal window